Tuesday, November 18, 2008

 Purpose: To inform the Corinthian church of their errors, and to give them Christian guidance.
 (J.B.
 Phillips)

-Reflection: In the concise write-up regarding the theme of the epistle, J.B.
-Phillip's discusses the 'incredible sexual promiscuity' taking place in Corinth.
+Reflection: In the concise write-up regarding his theme of the epistle, J.B.
+Phillips discussed the 'incredible sexual promiscuity' taking place in Corinth.
 An issue that many do not like to talk about, yet which I think needs to be confronted, is the vast sexual promiscuity in our culture today.
 Being someone who has been single and celibate for years (and years) {and years} [and years], (O.K.
 I have never had had sex.
 Call me a loser, but I am waiting to make love), I am probably even more sensitive to it.
-There is much disregard for the standard held by Jesus that sex should be only enjoyed in marriage, which include his teaching not to commit adultery.
-The word adultery is even one that you do not hear much any more.
+There is much disregard for the standard held by Jesus that sex should solely be enjoyed in marriage.
+There is much disregard for His teaching not to commit adultery.
+The word adultery is even a term I do not hear much any more.
 Encouraged by the 'casual sex' carried out in movies and talked about on TV, sex outside of marriage is common.
-I think a key reason for the huge shift in sexual norms just in the past 30 years is the easy access in this day and age to birth control.
-Even teenagers can go to some stores and buy condoms at the self checkout lanes without anyone even knowing, besides God.
-Yet it is God who does not want anyone engaging in sex outside of marriage, because God intended for sex to be an expression of true love, and nothing less.
-Now Christians are called by God to love everyone.
-Sex is for a special romantic love relationship, and it is for expressing love as much as receiving physical pleasure and having kids.
-As someone who has waited a long time to be married and make love, enabled only by Jesus to wait so long I assure you, I am willing to say that the cultural acceptance of sex outside of marriage is wrong, and the blessing of making love in the commitment of marriage, God's plan, is good.
-I cannot wait to get there! :)
+And Christians seem to be having less influence on the culture.
+Yet God continues to care just as He did in the time of the Corinth disaster.
+God does not want anyone engaging in sex outside of marriage, because God intended for sex to be an expression of romantic true love, and nothing less.

 Hunter Irvine